 Tin Pan Alley was a name given to grouping of buildings in Manhattan, New York, which formed the first “music factories” during the late 19th- and early-to-mid 20th century.
-It was the hub of song publishing for decades, and successful and important composers and lyricists –
+It was the hub of song publishing for decades, and successful and important composers and lyricists – George and Ira Gershwin,

 Many of the songs we would now call “jazz standards” were all written within the few blocks of Tin Pan Alley, along with many pop song formulas still in use today, such as the ii-V-I turnaround.

 This classic songwriting technique finds a suitable home in a neo-soul song like ‘The Weekend’.
 The sophisticated sounds have a thread that connects neo-soul to the 1960s and 1970s soul it was inspired by, and to soul’s long history linking back to jazz and blues styles of the early 20th century.